zonemaster/zonemaster/docs/internal-documentation/templates/specifications/tests/Template01.md

 > > First we have standard text that should normally be the same in all
 > > test case specifications.

-If either IPv4 or IPv6 transport is disabled, ignore the evaluation of the result of any test using this transport protocol.
-Log a message reporting on the ignored result.
+If either IPv4 or IPv6 transport is disabled, skip sending queries over that transport protocol.
+A message will be outputted reporting that the transport protocol has been skipped.

 > > Then there could be some other limitations or specialties of how or when
 > > this test case is run.
 E.g.: